hungcq/knowledge-repo/biology/life-ascending.md

       - -> Chemically & thermodynamically feasible
     - -> Question: where ATP in the reaction comes from?
     - -> Simple form (acetyl thioester) in vents
-    - Question: how life escape from vents (as source of energy):
+    - Question: how life escaped from vents (as a source of energy):
       - Question: ATP energy is atomic -> can't be formed in straight reaction: no extra energy saved for further reaction
       - -> Chemiosmosis mechanism: pump proton across membrane (proto gradients)
       - -> Build an ATP gradually